albrow/jobs/README.md

 ### Starting and Configuring Worker Pools

-You can schedule any number of worker pools accross any number of machines, provided every machine agrees on the definition of the job types.
+You can schedule any number of worker pools across any number of machines, provided every machine agrees on the definition of the job types.
 If you want, you can start a worker pool on the same machines that are scheduling jobs, or you can have each worker pool running on a designated machine.
 It is technically safe to start multiple pools on a single machine, but typically there is no reason